 It isn’t so much of what you do; it is about setting the tone and proper environment for the daily ‘wind down.’
 Keeping it consistent and about the same time every night will signify that ‘this is what we do before bedtime.’
 The child’s mind and body will start to respond with the wind-down every night.

 If one thing isn’t working or has the adverse effect of winding the child up, try something else.
 Creativity will be vital in developing a ritual that works with your child and you.
-This routine should also work with all members of the family, not just one.
+This consistent bedtime routine and sleep habits should also work with all members of the family, not just one.
 The ritual can be as long or as short as you want it to be, but it must remain consistent.
-Consistency is key.
+Consistency is key to fixing sleep issues.

-There are also some things to avoid in your routine as they have a less calming effect.
+There are also some things to avoid in your routine and sleep habits as they have a less calming effect.
 The goal is to create an environment with fewer arousal factors.
-The goods and the bad of things are:
+The good and the bad of things are: